DarinkaTruebutschek/DarinkaTruebutschek.github.io/content/publication/trubutschek-stable-2023/index.md

 publication: '*Journal of Vision*'

-abstract: 'Abstract According to a Bayesian framework, visual perception requires active interpretation of noisy sensory signals in light of prior information.
+abstract: 'According to a Bayesian framework, visual perception requires active interpretation of noisy sensory signals in light of prior information.
 One such mechanism, serial dependence, is thought to promote perceptual stability by assimilating current percepts with recent stimulus history.
 Combining a delayed orientation-adjustment paradigm